Sam Ash Music: Third generation

 Following Paul's death in 2014, management shifted to a third generation of Ash family, Jerry's sons David, Richard, and Sammy.
 Sam Ash Music remains family-owned, with a fourth generation of family members already employed by the company.
-Sammy Ash, who served as COO died on 16 September 2023 following a battle with cancer.
+Sammy Ash, who was COO died on 16 September 2023 from cancer.

 Store closures, bankruptcy and liquidation

 In March 2024, the company announced the closure of 18 stores nationwide, nearly half of its locations, including the Manhattan flagship store, originally located on the famed 48th Street "music row".

 On May 2, 2024, Sam Ash announced that after 100 years, the company would be going out of business and liquidating the remaining 27 stores.
 The company blamed expensive rent costs at many of its locations that led to major losses.
 Liquidation sales began at stores and online on May 2, and all 45 stores were expected to conclude liquidation sales and shutter by July 2024.
 The company was looking for a potential buyer to purchase its IP to keep the chain and online presence open.

 The company also stated it had no plans to file for bankruptcy.
 However, after failing to find a buyer, Sam Ash filed for Chapter 11 bankruptcy protection on May 8, 2024, blaming declining sales caused by the COVID-19 pandemic.
 The company owes around $20 million to Tiger Finance and an additional $20 million to landlords and suppliers, including Yamaha, Gibson, and Fender.
 Around the same time of the filing, Tiger Finance offered to purchase all of Sam Ash's assets and will raise $20 million to fund the bankruptcy proceedings.

-On June 20, 2024 Mexican-based retailer Gonher purchased 'substantially all' of Sam Ash Music's assets at bankruptcy auction.
+On June 20, 2024, Mexican-based retailer Gonher purchased 'substantially all' of Sam Ash Music's assets at bankruptcy auction.
 The winning bid was $15.2 million, according to court documents.
 As of August 2024, the Sam Ash online store (SamAsh.com) has reopened for retail sales.